-The book [235] by Bača and Miller has a wealth of material and open problems on super edge-antimagic labelings.
-In [195] Bača, Baskoro, Miller, Ryan, Simanjuntak, and Sugeng provide detailed survey of results on edge antimagic labelings and include many conjectures and open problems.
+The book [253] by Bača and Miller has a wealth of material and open problems on super edge-antimagic labelings.
+In [217] Bača, Baskoro, Miller, Ryan, Simanjuntak, and Sugeng provide detailed survey of results on edge antimagic labelings and include many conjectures and open problems.
+In 2015 Nalliah [1559] published a list of open problems on super (a, d)-edge antimagic total labelings of graphs.
+In 2017 Brankovic, Jendrol, Lin, Phanalasy, Ryan, Semaničová-Feňovčíková, Slamin, and Sugeng [210] provided a survey of recent results on face-antimagic labelings.
+It was dedicated to the memory of Mirka Miller, who introducted the concept of face-antimagic labeling of plane graphs in 2003.